 - Then click on Apply and OK to save the changes.

 Finally, restart your computer and check if you still face the Windows clipboard history not working error.

 4] Edit Local Group Policy

 There is also a high chance that issues like Windows 10 clipboard history greyed out may appear because of incorrect local group policy settings.
 To fix it, you can follow these steps:

-- Launch RUN dialog box by pressing Windows key + R.
+- Launch the RUN dialog box by pressing the Windows key + R.

 - Type down, gpedit.msc, and press Enter to open Group Policy.

-- Now from the Local Group Policy Editor, go to this following path:
+- Now, from the Local Group Policy Editor, go to the following path:

 Computer Configuration > Administrative Templates > System > OS Policies